chamikasudusinghe/nocml/README.md

 Network-on-Chip architecture is widely used to interconnect the Intellectual Property (IP) cores the System-on-Chip (SoC) designs.
 It uses a a packet based communication approach.

+NoC has allowed computer architects to fully utilize the computational power in an SoC by facilitating low-latency and high-throughput.

+It is considered as an aggressive long-term approach for on-chip communications because it can deal well with the design issues of communication performance, power consumption, signal integrity, and system scalability.

 Need to add images from the begining about the structure - from data vil to models

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.